Opothleyahola: Early life and education

-Opothleyahola was born circa 1780 at Tuckabatchee, the Creek capital of the Upper Creek Towns, located in present-day Elmore County, Alabama.
+Opothleyahola was born circa 1780 at Tuckabatchee, the Creek capital of the Upper Creek Towns, located in present-day Elmore County, Alabama just below the falls of the Tallapoosa River below Tallassee.
 The Upper Creeks comprised the majority of the nation.
 His name literally translated means 'child', 'good', 'whooper' or 'good speaker'.
 Langguth says the name could be translated as "...good shouting child."

 According to the Encyclopedia of Oklahoma History, his father was Davy Cornell, a mixed-blood Creek, and his mother was a full-blood Creek; her name is not known.
 The historian Angie Debo found evidence suggesting that the boy's father was David Evans, a trader of Welsh descent.
 He may have taught him English and literacy, or sent him to a European-American school.

 While Opothleyahola was of European and Creek ancestry, he was born to a Creek mother, and thus considered part of her clan and the tribe by birth, and reared as Creek.
 The Creek had a matrilineal kinship system of property holding and descent, and the mother's family and clan determined the status of her children.
 Traditionally, her brothers were more important in rearing the children than was the biological father.
 For instance, a maternal uncle would teach a boy men's roles, and introduce him to men's societies.